 Sequential pattern mining algorithms operating on data streams generally compile a summary of the data seen so far from which they compute the set of actual sequential patterns.
 We propose another solution where the set of actual sequential patterns are incrementally updated as soon as new data arrive on the input stream.
 Our work stands in the framework of mining an infinite unique sequence.
-Though being of great importance, this problem has not received a similar attention as mining from a transaction database.
-Our method [13] provides an algorithm that maintains a tree representation (inspired by the PSP algorithm [56]) of frequent sequential patterns and their minimal occurrences [54] in a window that slides along the input data stream.
+Our method [60] provides an algorithm that maintains a tree representation (inspired by the PSP algorithm [71]) of frequent sequential patterns and their minimal occurrences [69] in a window that slides along the input data stream.
 It makes use of two operations: deletion of the itemset at the beginning of the window (obsolete data) and addition of an itemset at the end of the window (new data).
 The experiments were conducted on simulated data and on real data of instantaneous power consumption.
-The results show that our incremental algorithm significantly improves the computation time compared to a non-incremental approach [14].
+The results show that our incremental algorithm significantly improves the computation time compared to a non-incremental approach [61].